 Cooking

 To me, black walnuts are really the Rolls Royce of nuts, and there's nothing like a freshly cracked black walnut with it's unique scent and curious aroma.
-The flavor is incredibly strong, and keeps throughout cooking in whatever you make, bread, cookies and cakes, or simply sprinkled over granola or yogurt.
+The flavor is incredibly strong, and keeps throughout cooking in whatever you make, bread and baked goods like cookies and cakes, or just sprinkled over granola or yogurt.

-Once the nuts are shelled, the perfume and aroma is at it's peak--and they may need no toasting at all, completely contrary to what I drilled into my line cooks for years.
+Once the nuts are shelled, the perfume and aroma is at its peak and there's no need to toast the nuts, contrary to what I drilled into my line cooks for years.

-As they sit in on a shelf in a box though, the flavor diminishes, and, after, say, a month or two, a gentle toasting will revive them a bit, and I recommend it for nuts that've been stored.
+But, as nuts sit in on a shelf the flavor diminishes and, after a month or two, a gentle toasting will revive them a bit.
+I always toast nuts that've been stored or frozen.

 Rancid nuts

-Black walnuts are widely known for their tendency to go rancid stored at room temperature (one time someone sent me a 10 lb box of rancid nuts).
+Black walnuts are widely known for their tendency to go rancid stored at room temperature.
 How do you know if the nuts are rancid?
-Trust me, if you have a nose, you will know.
+If you eat it and it tastes terrible, like mold, it's rancid.

 Always store black walnuts in the fridge after cracking.
-For long-term storage, vacuum seal them and freeze in usable portions.
+For long-term storage, vacuum seal them and freeze.

 Yellow streaking